MichaelMilstead/react-speech-visualizer/README.md

 # React Speech Visualizer

 A React component that visualizes speech (or any audio) using a grid of dots that change color based on the audio's frequency data.
+Useful for UI that uses AI speech.

 ![Demo gif](https://media4.giphy.com/media/v1.Y2lkPTc5MGI3NjExeHc3ZmtzdDRsZXpyYngxeTB0ajcwOThka3czcHpvM3JzenNmazdwcCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/uJaERrCfNEb3XGvgYO/giphy.gif)